 For work samples which have to be submitted with applications for a DAAD study in the field of fine art, design/visual communication and film, the following applies:

 - The work samples may be submitted in the following formats:

-- On a DVD or USB stick as individual images (jpg) or as portfolio in one file (PDF).
+- as individual images (jpg) or as portfolio in one file (PDF).

 - Pictures must be submitted in jpg format.

 - If possible, all pictures should be saved in ONE folder.
 The folder should be marked with the NAME of the artist.